This post contains affiliate links. I may receive a commission if you click a link and purchase a product I recommend.

-Eat more lamb, the cows will thank you.
-Lamb loin chops with cognac butter sauce are the filet mignon of lamb.
-Really.
-The loin chop looks like miniature T-bone steak, containing a portion of the loin and tenderloin.
-The loin chop is the leanest and most tender cut of lamb, ideal for cooking quickly at high temperatures (in a cast iron skillet or grill) for a caramelized outside and pink inside.
-It’s the best way to cook lamb chops.
+Lamb loin chops or lamb loin are the filet mignon of lamb.
+The loin chop resembles a miniature T-bone steak, containing a portion of the loin and tenderloin.
+The loin chop is the leanest and most tender cut of lamb, ideal for cooking quickly at high temperatures for a caramelized outside and juicy pink inside.

 Ingredients